-Back in the spring of 2013 when Amazon Web Services (AWS) unveiled its certification program, did anybody have any idea that AWS certifications would become so popular so quickly?
-Fast forward only three years and you’ll notice a significant global demand represented by testing centers around the world offering the AWS exams in multiple languages and IT pros interested in how to achieve one or more AWS certifications.
+Back in the spring of 2013 when Amazon Web Services (AWS) unveiled its certification program, could anyone foresee how popular AWS certifications would become in such a short period of time?
+Fast forward four years, and you’ll notice a significant global demand represented by testing centers around the world.
+AWS exams are now offered in multiple languages, and an increasing number of IT professionals are interested in knowing what goes into obtaining an AWS certification (or possibly multiple certifications).

-Despite being fairly new to the marketplace, AWS certifications have become a featured highlight whenever IT salary reports come out.
-The high adoption rate of AWS cloud services by organizations around the globe has translated into some of the top salaries for those IT pros choosing to pursue AWS certifications.
+Despite only being in the marketplace for four years, AWS certifications have become a featured highlight whenever IT salary reports are released.
+The high adoption rate of AWS cloud services by organizations around the globe has translated into some of the top salaries for those IT professionals choosing to pursue these certifications in particular.

-Of the thousands of IT pros who participated in the Global Knowledge 2016 IT Skills and Salary Survey, nearly 400 of them said they hold an AWS certification.
-The average salary of an AWS-certified IT pro is $119,000 – placing it in the top five highest-paying certifications.
+Of the thousands of IT professionals who participated in the Global Knowledge 2017 IT Skills and Salary Survey, 625 respondents said they hold an AWS certification.
+The average salary of an AWS-certified IT professional is roughly $114,000 – placing it in the top five highest-paying certifications in the United States and Canada.

 The AWS role-based certification program offers candidates both associate and professional-level paths designed for developers, systems operations administrators and solutions architects.

-Here are some highlights of each certification, including some things you need to know to achieve them.
+Here are the highlights of each certification including what you need to know to earn them.

 AWS Certified Solutions Architect